-And independent researchers often declare “winners,” taking the cognitive load off of us when it comes to figuring out which vendors are the top performers.
+Independent researchers often declare “winners,” taking the cognitive load off of us when it comes to figuring out which vendors are the top performers.
 In this case, identifying the “best” vendor is subjective.
-Which isn’t particularly helpful when you’re already frustrated with trying to assess which security vendor is the right fit for your organization.
+This isn’t particularly helpful when you’re already frustrated with trying to assess which security vendor is the right fit for your organization.

 MITRE ATT&CK Results Summary

 The following table presents Cynet’s analysis and calculation of all vendor MITRE ATT&CK test results for Overall Detection, Overall Prevention, and a Total Rating.